Rozanova/WebDesignCourse/Syllabus.md

 ### Tools we will use:
-[Figma](https://www.figma.com/) (or Adobe XD, if you prefer.
-I cover both), Google Jam Board, a blog (like Medium, Tumblr, or a blog of your choice), are.na (or Pinterest), and Slack.
+[Figma](https://www.figma.com/),(or Adobe XD, if you prefer.
+I cover both), Glitch, Google Slides and Calendar, Atom, Miro, a blog (like Medium, Tumblr, or a blog of your choice), are.na (or Pinterest), and Discord.